Tomb of the Unknown Soldier (Arlington National Cemetery): Identification of the Unknown

-Redesignation of the crypt
+Re-designation of the crypt

 The slab over the crypt that once held the remains of the Vietnam Unknown has since been replaced.
 The original inscription of "Vietnam" has been changed to "Honoring and Keeping Faith with America's Missing Servicemen 1958 – 1975" as a reminder of the commitment of the Armed Forces to the fullest possible accounting of missing service members.
 It was decided that the crypt would remain vacant.